 - Large 35 Fl.
 Oz. paint bottle requires...

 This VanHaus is an inexpensive way to get your next lacquering project done.
 Painters enjoy the large reservoir, fast-action flow adjustment, and easy maintenance.
-In addition, all the parts of this model come apart fairly easily, so cleaning it is a breeze.

 Common Questions About Spraying Lacquer